-The National Churchill Leadership Center (NCLC) is pleased to invite applications to the NCLC Undergraduate Research Fellowship Program for the 2021-2022 academic year.
-This provides awards to GW undergraduate student researchers who work on topics of relevance to Winston Churchill’s example of global leadership.
+The National Churchill Leadership Center (NCLC) is pleased to offer the NCLC Undergraduate Research Fellowship Program.
+Our fellowships provide awards to GW undergraduate student researchers who work on topics of relevance to Winston Churchill’s example of global leadership.
 This funding will enable faculty-student mentorships to foster further advanced study of Churchill’s leadership and how it applies to the present.
-Awards will range from $500-$2500 depending on the needs of the project.
+Awards range from $500-$2500 depending on the needs of the project.
 Fellowship projects should be in the form of a written report, multimedia creation, or data visualization.

 We welcome applications from a broad range of academic disciplines, including but not limited to: